Alert Source Discuss

 • Inefficiency: Synthesizing calls and returns with jumps wastes bytecode space and gas.

-• Complexity: Even more important, dynamic jumps can cause quadratic “path explosions” during control-flow analysis, creating a denial-of-service vulnerability for things like runrime compilation to machine code.
+• Complexity: Even more important, dynamic jumps can cause quadratic “path explosions” during control-flow analysis, creating a denial-of-service vulnerability for things like runtime compilation to machine code.
 They can also trigger exponential “state space explosions” during formal analysis and ZK circuit construction.

 Specification